-Dr. John S. Utne is the student services director for the Nogales Unified School District.
-Dr. Utne is responsible for registration and students’ health and special needs.
-He has been instrumental in making the online special education program a constructive decision-making tool for IEP teams.
+Judith Mendoza-Jimenez is the student services director for the Nogales Unified School District.
+She is responsible for registration and students’ health and special needs.
 The task of his department is to make all student-related services efficient with the ability to solve students’ educational problems using a common sense approach.

 Alejandro Lopez is the information technology director for the Nogales Unified School District.
 Alejandro manages the technology department staff using a synergistic approach to ensure that the network, computers, software, and all telecommunications are operational, efficient, and secure.
 He works with the finance director and the superintendent to determine budgetary needs and administers all technology-related purchases district-wide, including E-rate projects.
 Alejandro’s focus is to provide up-to-date technology and technology support to teachers, administration, and other district employees, maximizing the learning opportunities for all Nogales Unified School District students.